ralphjsmit/filament/packages/schemas/docs/02-forms/03-select.md

     ]),
 ```

-<UtilityInjection set="formFields" version="4.x" extras="Schema;Filament\Schemas\Schema;$schema;The schema object for the form in the modal.">As well as allowing a static value, the `editOptionForm()` method also accepts a function to dynamically calculate it.
+<UtilityInjection set="formFields" version="4.x" extras="Schema;;Filament\Schemas\Schema;;$schema;;The schema object for the form in the modal.">As well as allowing a static value, the `editOptionForm()` method also accepts a function to dynamically calculate it.
 You can inject various utilities into the function as parameters.</UtilityInjection>

 <AutoScreenshot name="forms/fields/select/edit-option" alt="Select with edit option button" version="4.x" />